Xiao Yao San for Liver Qi Stagnation

 As the seasons shift, particularly during the transition from warmer to cooler weather, many people experience emotional and physical imbalances.
 From a Traditional Chinese Medicine perspective, this period can often heighten the experience of Liver Qi stagnation, leading to symptoms like irritability, mood swings, digestive issues, and a sense of feeling "stuck."
 This is precisely where Free & Easy Wanderer shines.

-Known for its ability to harmonize the Liver and Spleen, Free & Easy Wanderer helps to smooth the flow of Qi and release emotional tension, making it an ideal formula for maintaining balance during seasonal changes.
-As your body adjusts to the cooling weather and more reflective energy of fall, Xiao Yao San supports emotional well-being, eases digestive discomfort, and promotes a greater sense of ease and relaxation during this transitional time.
+Known for its ability to harmonize the Liver and Spleen, Free & Easy Wanderer helps maintain the flow of Qi and release emotional tension, making it an ideal formula for maintaining balance during seasonal changes.
+As your body adjusts to the cooling weather and more reflective energy of fall, Xiao Yao San supports emotional well-being, helps ease occasional digestive discomfort, and promotes a greater sense of ease and relaxation during this transitional time.

 Receive 10% Off Your Order with Promo Code "DAO10"